Today we’ll cover the shelf life, storage options, and spoilage of brownies.

 Yup, most brownies freeze just fine.
-Unless it’s the dry variety, or the filling or icing doesn’t freeze that well, feel free to freeze yours.
-The process is super simple:
+Unless the filling or icing doesn’t freeze that well, feel free to freeze yours.

 - Portion the brownie slab or pieces if needed.
 If you won’t be able to finish the thawed baked dessert within 3 to 4 days, it’s best to divide it into smaller portions.

 - Wrap the brownies with aluminum foil if you plan on freezing them for longer than a month.
 Skip if you’re freezing them only for a week or two.

 - Transfer the chocolate dessert to a freezer-safe resealable container.
 Seal it tightly.
 Add a label if you find it useful.

 When it comes to defrosting, placing the container in the fridge and leaving it there for the night should do the trick.

 Eat thawed brownies within 3 to maybe 4 days.

 Do Brownies Go Bad?